 Swap your shower curtain for a glass screen

 An instant way to make your small bathroom feel bigger is to replace your shower curtain with a glass shower screen.
-The transparency of the glass can help to open up extra space in your bathroom and create the illusion of lightness and brightness, especially when kept clean and sparkling.
+Transparent glass allows more light to pass through your bathroom, giving the illusion of space.

 Think about fittings